 Your My Library username is the barcode on the CAVAL or CAUL (ULANZ) card.

 CAVAL is a reciprocal borrowing program that allows staff and students of participating libraries to borrow material from other participating libraries.
-To register you will need to bring a current staff or student card from your home institute along with a current authorised CAVAL card.
+To register you will need to provide proof (e.g. a current staff or student ID card from your home institution) and be able to login to your home institution staff/student portal.
 Standard loan & restricted loan rules apply for non-VU members.

 University Libraries of Australia and New Zealand borrowing scheme (ULANZ)

 ULANZ is a borrowing scheme that allows students and staff of Australian and New Zealand universities to borrow in person from any other participating university library.
 The scheme is a cooperative arrangement between CAUL (Council of Australian University Librarians) and CONZUL (Council of New Zealand University Librarians).

 Registration is done directly at the host institution, which provides you with a borrowing card.
 You will need to provide photo ID as well as proof of current enrolment/employment from your home university.

 Students and staff of ULANZ members can borrow up to 10 items at any one time, with a loan period of 28 days.
 Items can be renewed if a hold has not been placed on them.
 Restricted items (reserve, overnight, or 14-day items), journals and media items cannot be borrowed.

 Penalties and fines apply for late return of material.
 The Library may send details of overdue material or monies to your university library, which may also impose penalties.